MRCCA Rulemaking Project - FAQs

 What don't the rules include?

-The following topics are not included in the draft rules:
+The following topics are not included in the working draft rules:

 - Any regulation of water surface use, such as no wake zones or boating restrictions

-- Docks or other structures or alterations below the Ordinary High Water Level (OHWL) of public waters
+- Any regulations regarding docks or other structures or alterations below the Ordinary High Water Level (OHWL) of public waters

 - Any regulation of dams on the Mississippi River, such as the Coon Rapids dam